 Buildings in the town south of the River Leam recall those times.
 Look up as you walk around the Old Town and on Bath Street you will see the facade of the Parthenon.
 Here when it was the Lower Assembly Rooms visitors met to see and be seen.
 Talks and readings were given by celebrities such as Charles Dickens, who stayed at the grand Copps Royal Hotel, now demolished.

-Plaques note the location of the many baths.
+Plaques mark the location of the many baths.
 The exterior of the elegant Apollo Rooms on Clemens Street, also known as Smart’s Marble Baths, remains as it was.

 North of the river the splendid Pump Rooms provided extensive bathing facilities, with nearby the Pump Rooms Gardens and Jephson Gardens for the recreation of patients and visitors.